 Serious Skin Issues

-If you notice any lumps or bumps on the skin of your Dachshunds, then that is a matter you must be concerned about and should take your dog to the vet immediately.
+If you notice any lumps or bumps on the skin of your Dachshunds, then you must be concerned and should take your dog to the vet immediately.
 As these are signs of tumors and skin cancer.
 Some of the common skin tumors and skin cancers in a dachshund include apocrine gland tumors, which affect the anal sacs.
 Other than this, there is also a tumor called lipomas.
-It often occurred in this breed, and dogs are susceptible to a rare type of this tumor known as diffuse lipomatosis.
+It often occurs in this breed, and dogs are susceptible to a rare type of this tumor known as diffuse lipomatosis.
 It affects the dog’s entire skin and results in prominent folds in the skin on the neck.